Guzmania: Care, Planting, and Advice

 The Guzmania in a nutshell

-- This perennial plant from the humid forests of Central and South America is perfectly suited for indoor cultivation
+• This is a perennial plant from the humid forests of Central and South America, perfectly suited for indoor cultivation.

-- It offers long-lasting flowering with colourful bracts surrounding small, discreet flowers
+• It offers a long flowering period with colourful bracts surrounding small, inconspicuous flowers.

-- It requires minimal care, appreciating moderate watering and exposure to indirect light
+• It requires minimal care and enjoys moderate watering and exposure to indirect light.

-- It’s ideal for warm, humid rooms like bathrooms or bright conservatories
+• It is ideal for warm, humid rooms such as bathrooms or bright conservatories.

-With nearly 120 to 200 species, Guzmania offers a great diversity of forms and colours.
-Some species, such as the Guzmania lingulata with its striking red bracts or the Guzmania conifera with its orange conical inflorescences, are particularly sought after for their unique aesthetic.
-Its rosette habit, colourful bracts and air-purifying qualities make it an ideal plant for bringing a tropical ambiance to a bright living room, humid bathroom or heated conservatory.
-Discover this vibrant, easy-care plant!
+With nearly 120 to 200 species, the Guzmania offers a great diversity of forms and colours.
+Some species, such as the Guzmania lingulata with its striking red bracts or the Guzmania conifera with its orange conical inflorescences, are particularly sought after for their unique aesthetics.
+Its rosette habit, colourful bracts, and air-purifying abilities make it an ideal plant for adding a tropical touch to a bright living room, a humid bathroom, or a heated conservatory.
+Discover this vibrant, low-maintenance plant!

 Botany and description